dgryski/go-perfbook/performance.md

 for itself.

 In the vast majority of cases, the size and speed of a program is not a concern.
-Easiest optimization is not having to do it.
+The easiest optimization is not having to do it.
 The second easiest optimization is just buying faster hardware.

 Once you've decided you're going to change your program, keep reading.